BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/4-SIMPLEX-EXPRESSIONS.md

 ]
 ```

-When evaluated, the result is a Simplex that may be substituted for the original expression:
+When evaluated, the result is a Envelope that may be substituted for the original expression:

 ```
 5